-The Indiana Michigan Power Company, now owned and operated by American Electric Power (AEP), based in Columbus, Ohio, is a large regional power provider and employer to hundreds of residents in the Indiana and Michigan areas.
+The Indiana Michigan Power Company, now owned and operated by American Electric Power (AEP), is a large regional power provider and employer to hundreds of residents in the Lawrenceburg, Indiana and Bridgman, Michigan areas.

-Employees at Indiana Michigan Power are likely to have worked in areas heavily insulated with asbestos, and may have been exposed to dangerous, cancer-causing fibers at the workplace.
+Employees at Indiana Michigan Power at the Tanners Creek and Donald Cook plants are likely to have worked in areas heavily insulated with asbestos, and may have been exposed to dangerous, cancer-causing fibers at the workplace.

 Nearly any Indiana Michigan Power Workers could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.